aaronbloomfield/ccc/uva/syllabus.md

 **Lectures:** Lecture attendance is required.
 There will be occasional attendance quizzes to verify this.
 These quizzes may be online, so bring a connected device (phone is fine) to take said quizzes.

-**Readings:** No textbook required.
+**Readings:** Due to the rapidly changing nature of this topic, there is no assigned textbook.
 Various online readings will be assigned.
 You should expect a reading quiz on the day that a reading is due.
-These quizzes will be online, so bring a connected device (phone is fine) to take said quizzes.
+These quizzes may be online, so bring a connected device (phone is fine) to take said quizzes.

-**Purchases:** None.
+**Purchases:** As mentioned above, no textbook is required for this course.
 In particular, you will NOT have to purchase any cryptocurrency for this course.
-You should be aware of the legal and tax ramifications of purchasing cryptocurrency if you every do want to buy some -- we will discuss these during the course.
+You don't have to purchase anything else for this course.
+But you do have to have a relatively modern *notebook* computer -- both for the course content (online meetings and video) and for VirtualBox (see Computing Resources, below).
+If you do not have one, or yours breaks during the semester, speak to me as the department can loan you one.

 **Course Description:** This course is meant as a general introduction to cryptocurrency.
-Students who complete the course will:
+This course is split into three "modules": introduction and Bitcoin, Ethereum and smart contracts, and Web3.

+The course objectives are:

 - Understand the theoretical aspects of cryptocurrency
 - Understand the basics of blockchain in general, and the details of a selected number of blockchains